-- 2 1/2 tbsp white balsamic vinegar (for gluten free choose a certified gluten free balsamic vinegar)
+- 2 1/2 tablespoons white balsamic vinegar (for gluten free choose a certified gluten free balsamic vinegar)

-- 1 1/2 tbsp honey or agave nectar (for vegan use agave)
+- 1 1/2 tablespoons honey or agave nectar (for vegan use agave)

-- 1 1/2 tbsp fresh oregano, roughly chopped
+- 1 1/2 tablespoons fresh oregano, roughly chopped

-- 2 tsp pine nuts, toasted (for garnish)
+- 2 teaspoons pine nuts, toasted (for garnish)